-Pedagogy for gifted and talented children in all early childhood settings aligns with the vision set out in the principles and goals of Te Whāriki, which promote educative experiences in which children:
+Pedagogy for gifted children in all early childhood settings aligns with the vision set out in the principles and goals of Te Whāriki, which promote educative experiences in which children: